regenrek/regenrek-blog-11ty/posts/2021-11-11-full-guide-storyblok-nuxt-nujek.md

 ```
 {% myCustomImage "/assets/images/2021/10-nujek-intro.png", "storyblok fill content" %}

-What you see on this screen is your previously created content type called **"Landingpage"**.
+What you see on this screen is your previously created content type **"Landingpage"**.
 If you wonder how this already working I can tell you:

 The nujek module in the `nuxt.config.js` is acting as a bridge to Storyblok.
 Thats all!
 If you want to read more on nujek you can dig into [nujek docs](https://nujek.io/documentation/){target="_blank"} later.